About Us

 Thomas Hardy's heart is buried here, and his tombstone also contains the mortal remains of his two wives, together with other family tombstones are on the left of the path leading to the Church.
 The Church is the 'Mellstock Church' so lovingly described in 'Under the Greenwood Tree'.
 The tombstone of the former Poet Laureate, Cecil Day Lewis stands in the same line.

-We have a new Incumbent, the Rev'd Mark Phillips was licensed, with effect from 3rd October 2016, as the Rector of the benefice of Charminster, Stinsford and the Chalk Stream Parishes which include those of Bradford Peverell, Stratton, Frampton and Sydling St. Nicholas.
+We will have a new Incumbent, the Rev'd Leila Mather, who will be licensed, on 5th September 2023, as the Rector of the benefice of Charminster, Stinsford and the Chalk Stream Parishes which include those of Bradford Peverell, Stratton, Frampton and Sydling St. Nicholas.
 The Benefices of Charminster and Stinsford merged with the Chalk Stream on 11th July 2017.
-He is joined by his wife Clare and Spaniel, Hector.

-He is ably assisted by House for Duty Priest (the Chalk Stream) the Rev'd Pene Kennedy and has the assistance of Associate Ministers, the Rev'd Dr. Rob van der Hart and the Rev'd Dr. Hugh Willis.
+She is ably assisted by a number of Associate Ministers, the Rev'd Dr. Rob van der Hart, the Rev'd Dr. Hugh Willis, the Rev's.
+Richard Luther and the Rev's Bruce Dixon.

 SAFEGUARDING: